 Housing Segregation and Economic Mobility

-Where a child grows up determines much about their life trajectory and outcomes.
-We believe it is unacceptable that Baltimore ranks dead last (100th out of the nation's 100 largest jurisdictions) in economic mobility for poor children, especially Black boys.
+Where a child grows will determine much about their life trajectory and outcomes.
+We believe it is unacceptable that Baltimore ranks dead last (100th out of the nation's 100 largest jurisdictions) in economic mobility for children from families with low income, especially Black children.